ubugeeei/chibivue/book/online-book/src/10-minimum-example/090-minimum-sfc.md

               s.append(`\nconst ${as} = __VUE_DEFAULT__`)
               continue
             } else {
-              // 2. `export { hoge as default }` from 'source' のような宣言の場合
+              // 2.
+In the case of declaration like `export { hoge as default }` from 'source'
-              // この場合は一度全てのspecifierをそのままimport文に書き換え、as defaultになっている変数を最終的な変数にバインドする
+              // In this case, rewrite all specifiers as they are in the import statement, and bind the variable that is as default to the final variable.
               // eg) `export { hoge as default } from "source";`  ->  `import { hoge } from 'source'; const ${as} = hoge
               const end = specifierEnd(
                 input,